Skip to navigation Skip to content

 • the results will be a better outcome for the customer

-This most often happens if a customer passes through Australian customs on one day but the flight leaves the next day.
+This happens most often if a customer passes through Australian customs on one day but the flight leaves the next day.

 In many cases, customers do not have to tell the agency if they are leaving Australia temporarily for less than 6 weeks, or when they have returned from a temporary absence.

-When customers do need to tell us about a departure before leaving Australia or when they have returned to Australia they can use the Travelling outside of Australia service.
+When customers do need to tell us about a departure before leaving Australia or when they have returned to Australia, they can use the Travelling outside of Australia service.
 This service is in their Centrelink online account.
 If the travel or portability assessment is complex the online service will ask them to contact the agency.

-Services Australia website lists when customers must tell the agency they are leaving or returning to Australia.
+The Services Australia website lists when customers must tell the agency they are leaving or returning to Australia.
 The Resources page has a link.

 Change in circumstances